lesereli000/Pokemon-TCG-Evolution/README.md

                             - RC = 5: Discard 5 energy from the Pokémon, then retreat.
                             - RC = 6: Higher than any printed RC.
 Throw an exception

-        - Trainer
+        - Trainer (commit eb0b1c0)
              - All Trainer cards have
                   - Trainer Type
                        - Item
                        - Supporter
                        - Stadium
                   - Effects
-                       - These effects vary greatly between cards, but often
+                       - These effects vary greatly between cards, and must be implemented individually

-        - Energy
+        - Energy (commit e6f24b8)
              - All energy cards are one of the 11 energy types:
                   • Grass
                   • Fire